michaeljarizala/data-discovery-dashboard/README.md

 5. A simple delete simulation for removing the selected data out of the state, with action confirmation to prevent accidental deletion.
 6. Implement state management with React Context API (state, reducer, provider, etc.)
 7. Simulate a loading scenario using setTimeout(), and implement loading screen using skeletons.
-8. Perform useEffect clean-ups with callbacks, and fetch cleann-ups with the AbortController interface.
+8. Perform useEffect clean-ups with callbacks, and fetch clean-ups with the AbortController interface.
 9. Static typing and code certainty with TypeScript
 10. Implement basic CSS styling and responsive rules using TailwindCSS